micsthepick/REAPERDenoiser/DEVELOP.md

-# welcome to develop
+# develop
-this is where I'm keeping the most up to date version(s) of the plugin, no guarantees as to whether it works
+the develop branch is where you may find the most up to date version(s) of the plugin, with no guarantees as to whether it works, etc.